 Facebook, Instagram: @musicattheheartofteesdale

-Roary Skaista (Oxford) will run a series of workshops for participants who are interested in learning to adapt and write folk songs that represent their identities.
-The workshops aim to build confidence and offer a supportive bridge to existing folk singing events in Oxford – each workshop immediately precedes an existing singing event where participants will be welcome to share their songs if they wish.
+Roary Skaista (Oxford) ran a series of workshops for participants who were interested in learning to adapt and write folk songs that represent their identities.
+The workshops aimed to build confidence and offer a supportive bridge to existing folk singing events in Oxford – each workshop immediately preceding an existing singing event where participants were welcomed to share their songs if they wish.